HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 $$C(\symbf{\theta}) = C \sum^m_{i=1} \Big[ y_i \max \big(0, 1- \theta^T \symbf{x}_i)  + (1-y_i) \max \big(0, 1 + \theta^T \mathbf{x}_i \big)  \Big] + \frac{1}{2} \sum^n_j |\theta_j|^2$$

-With a very large value of C (similar to no regularization), this large margin classifier will be very sensitive to outliers.
-On the other hand, When C is small, we start to allow misclassified staying in the margin.
+With a very large value of $C$ (similar to no regularization), this large margin classifier will be very sensitive to outliers.
+On the other hand, When $C$ is small, we start to allow misclassified staying in the margin.
 We called it **Soft-margin**.

 ## 3. Non-Linear SVM